FENDdeveloperkei/neighborhood-map-/README.md

 Asynchronous programming is important to understand in today's market

 ## Installation Instructions
-1. Download repo
+To run this app follow these instructions:

+1. Open a terminal window, if already not opened
+2. cd into the directory
-2. npm install
+3. Input npm install into terminal
-3. npm start
+4. Input npm start into terminal
+5. The program should automatically open on localhost:5000 in the browser, if not type in localhost:5000 in the browser